 Is it Toward or Towards?
-Upwards or Upward? - The Write Practice
+Upwards or Upward?

 PRACTICE

 Write about baseball for fifteen minutes.
-Use the -ward words as much as you can with or without the “s,” depending on whether it’s an adjective or an adverb.
-Post your practice in the comments and take some time to read the practices of your fellow writers too.
+Use the -ward words as much as you can with or without the “s,” depending on whether it's an adjective or an adverb.
+Post your practice in the Pro Practice Workshop here and take some time to read the practices of your fellow writers too.